-Talk with your doctor or ostomy nurse if you have ongoing diarrhea or constipation.
+Talk with your doctor or ostomy nurse if you have ongoing diarrhea.
 Discuss the foods and liquids you take in, your eating schedule, how much you usually eat, and any medicines you might be taking.
-You may be given medicine to help slow things down or to stimulate the bowel.
+You may be given medicine to help slow things down.
 Remember, no matter what, you need a well-balanced diet and good fluid intake to have a good output.

 Electrolytes are salts and minerals in the blood, like potassium, magnesium, and sodium.
 Keeping them balanced is important.
-When the colon (large intestine) is removed, you are at a greater risk for electrolyte imbalance.
+When the colon (large intestine) is removed, you’re at a greater risk for electrolyte imbalance.
 Diarrhea, vomiting, and a lot of sweating can increase this risk.

 Loss of appetite, drowsiness, and leg cramps may be signs of sodium loss.
 Fatigue, muscle weakness, and shortness of breath may be signs of potassium loss.
 Dehydration, low sodium, and low potassium can all be dangerous and should be treated right away.
 Keep in mind that some of these symptoms can be caused by other problems which may be emergencies.
 Call your doctor or 911 right away if you are dizzy, weak, or having other serious symptoms.

-Phantom rectum is much like the "phantom limb" of amputees who feel as if their removed limb is still there.
-It is normal for you to have the urge to move your bowels the way you did before surgery.
-This can happen for years after surgery.
+Phantom rectum is much like the “phantom limb” of amputees who feel as if their removed limb is still there.
+It’s normal for you to have the urge to move your bowels the way you did before surgery.
+This can happen at any time and may go on for years after surgery.
 If the rectum has not been removed, you may have this feeling and also may pass mucus when sitting on the toilet.
 Some people who have had their rectum removed say that the feeling is helped by sitting on the toilet and acting as if a bowel movement is taking place.

 Short bowel syndrome

 This condition happens when surgery is done to remove a large part of the small intestine.
-Short bowel syndrome needs special attention because there is not enough intestine available to absorb nutrients the body needs.
+Short bowel syndrome needs special attention because there’s not enough intestine left to absorb the nutrients the body needs.